benwiz/audiovisual/README.md

 To deploy just push all changes to GitHub.

+## Plan

+- Create the following patterns using Audio Features data only.
+Have a new canvas and download button for each song in album.
+  - Single feature plot
+    - Configs
+      - stroke width
+      - feature selector
+      - point display
+-

 ## To Do

-- Create a prototype for The Revialists using Gimp

-- The line shape is missing two points
-- Download as svg... maybe look into how canvas-sketch exports large PNGs

-- Configs
-  - property (feature name)
-  - line/stroke width